Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-If you are interested in photography, you have probably heard more than once about such concepts as full frame and sprinkled matrix (crop sensor).
-They refer to the camera sensor – of its «heart», which captures the image.
+If you are interested in photography, you have probably heard of concepts such as full frame and crop sensor.
+They refer to the camera sensor – its "heart," which captures images.
 But what does this mean in practice?
-How does the size of the sensor affect the quality of the pictures and is it worth overpaying for a full frame?
-Let's figure it out.
+How does the sensor size affect image quality, and is it worth paying extra for full frame?
+Let's find out.

 What is a matrix and sensor in a camera?

-The sensor (matrix) – is a digital «film» camera
+The sensor (matrix) is the digital "film" of the camera

-When we talk about digital cameras, it is used instead of traditional film sensor (matrix) <TAG1> is an electronic component that converts light into a digital signal.
-It is he who is responsible for image quality, colors, detail and noise level.
+When we talk about digital cameras, instead of traditional film, a sensor (matrix) is used – an electronic component that converts light into a digital signal.
+It is responsible for image quality, colors, detail, and noise levels.

-The sensor consists of pixels (photodiodes), which perceive light.
-The larger the sensor, the more physical pixels can be placed on its surface, and therefore higher detail and better handling in low light.
+The sensor consists of pixels (photodiodes) that capture light.
+The larger the sensor, the more physical pixels can be placed on its surface, resulting in higher detail and better performance in low light.

-Cameras use two main types of sensors: CMOS and CCD.
-Most modern cameras run on CMOS arrays because they are more economical and faster.
+Two main types of sensors are used in cameras: CMOS and CCD.
+Most modern cameras operate on CMOS sensors because they are more economical and faster.

-What is the difference between a «dotted matrix» and a «full»?
+What is the difference between a "crop sensor" and a "full frame"?

 1. Sensor size

-The main difference is – physical size sensor.
+The main difference is the physical size of the sensor.

-- Full Frame <TAG1> has a size of 36×24 mm, which corresponds to the classic 35 mm photographic film frame.
+- Full Frame – has a size of 36×24 mm, which corresponds to the classic 35mm film frame.

 2. Crop factor

-Since the crop matrix is smaller, it is fascinating a smaller part of the image, which gives the lens.
-It's called crop factor.
+Since the crop sensor is smaller, it captures a smaller portion of the image that the lens provides.
+This is called the crop factor.

 - APS-C → crop factor 1.5 (Sony, Nikon) or 1.6 (Canon)